mltn-cody/XlsxComparsionAndFileComposer/README.md

-This is a test given to be liquidus managment.
-The goal was to read the contests of these Xlsx files and compare them to via specific requirements.
+This is a test given to me be liquidus managment.
+The goal was to read the contests of these Xlsx files and compare them based on specific requirements.
+The requirements doc is under files/Combine.pdf.
+I was given no inital code, so this shows good use of ADO.Net, Task Parellel Libarary